Workday Project Timeline

-Workday for WSU will launch in January 2021, with certain parts of the system (such as payroll) turning on in mid-December 2020.
+Workday for WSU launched in December 2020.
 Please see below for the timeline and a detailed list of project activities.

 - Listening sessions university-wide